 Our best practices so far have included many ways to store error data, which ultimately helps business users identify errors quickly.
 These best practices will enable you to deliver meaningful error messages to business users, use as little time as possible on mitigating those errors, reduce the effort of the support team in fixing or escalating the issue, facilitate good communication between different teams (Support, QA, DEV, Business, etc.), avoid full inboxes with errors that you are not responsible for, and enjoy many other benefits.
 To get all this, we identified a few steps that should be included in most cases:

-- Error file creation to a Sftp/ftp, smb, sldb, local file system, Amazon S3, Azure blob storage, etc.
+- Error file creation to an Sftp/ftp, smb, sldb, local file system, Amazon S3, Azure blob storage, etc.;

 Below is one common error handling routine which includes all of the steps mentioned above and captures all the business values we talked about: